German arms exports under scrutiny as Baerbock visits Egypt | DW | 12.02.2022

 Egypt boosted Germany's weapons exports to record levels in 2021, according to government figures.

-The previous record was about €8 billion in 2019, with only €5.82 billion worth exported during 2020, as the coronavirus pandemic hit.
+The previous record was about €8 billion in 2019, with only €5.82 billion exported in 2020 during the initial stages of the coronavirus pandemic.

 Baerbock also pointed to the delicate peace process between Israel and Palestine, and that, as direct neighbors, Jordan and Egypt can play a crucial part.